I Go to Sleep: Early covers

-German singer Marion (de) (later known as Marion Maerz) covered the song in 1967.
+The German singer Marion (de) (later known as Marion Maerz) covered the song in 1967.
 Page produced the record in London.
 The song was released in West Germany and the UK.
 Marion performed this song as the first and only German female singer in the famous German music program Beat Club.

 The Pretenders

-"I Go to Sleep" was covered in 1981 by The Pretenders and released as a single from their second studio album Pretenders II.
+"I Go to Sleep" was covered in 1981 by the Pretenders and released as a single from their second studio album Pretenders II.

 "I Go to Sleep" had been rumoured to have been one of the first songs that Chrissie Hynde ever learned.
-At the time of the song's recording, Hynde had been dating Davies, whom she had met after covering the Kinks track "Stop Your Sobbing."
-The song features "a very strong late-'50s pop feel and flavor" according to Allmusic's Matthew Greenwald.
+At the time of the song's recording, Hynde had been dating Davies, whom she had met after covering the Kinks track "Stop Your Sobbing".
+The song features "a very strong late-'50s pop feel and flavor" according to Allmusics Matthew Greenwald.
 The song also includes a French horn part; "The French horn in 'I Go to Sleep'…" Hynde recalled, "It's those little embellishments that capture my attention."

+Anika

+English-German singer Anika covered the song in 2010 for her self-titled debut album, the song was later featured in the first season of Russian Doll.